 GLM is collecting waste in Modjadjiskloof, Ga-Kgapane and Senwamokgope.
-The Municipality has extended the collection of waste to Mokgoba, Meidingen, Raphahlelo, Phooko, Mamaila-Kolobetona.
-Sekgopo, Jamela, Mamphakhathi, Madumeleng, Modubung, Kheshokholwe, and Matswi, Mooketsi market, Maphalle markets, Sekgosese area and Mokwakwaila business centre and various areas within the municipality.
+The Municipality has extended the collection of waste to Mokgoba, Meidingen, Raphahlelo, Phooko, Mamaila-Kolobetona, Sekgopo, Jamela, Mamphakhathi, Madumeleng, Modubung, Madibeng, Kheshokholwe, and Matswi, Mooketsi market, Maphalle markets, Sekgosese area and Mokwakwaila business centre and various areas within the municipality.
 There are three compactor trucks, 2 skip trucks and refuse tractor which are used for the collection of waste in various areas.
-Over 120 skip bins have been purchased for extension of waste services to 30 Wards within the Municipality.
+120 skip bins have been purchased for extension of waste services to 30 Wards within the Municipality.
 There are two operational transfer stations located at Senwamokgope and Ga Kgapane for waste disposal as a temporary storage and one drop off centre for disposing garden waste at Modjadjiskloof.
 One major challenge is also that the municipality has no established land fill site and currently depending on Tzaneen Local Municipality for dumping purpose.
-The municipality has acquired a land at Maphalle Village to establish a landfill and scm processes are underway to commence with phase 2 of the Landfill site.
+The municipality has acquired a land at Maphalle Village to establish a landfill site when funds are available for the process to commence.
+Relevant service provider for redesigns to comply with the Environmental Waste Act 108 of 2008 for Maphalle landfill site has been appointed and progress has been made to ensure complete implementation.